enze-chen/cme102-python/intro.md

 Nothing!
 Unlike the MATLAB exercises, we'll be doing everything in the cloud.
 If you like the sound of this, keep reading the [](workbook/0_usage.ipynb) for instructions on how to complete and submit your work.

+### What if I want to use Python for a homework problem?

+If you choose to use Python on the homework, you can start with our [homework template](./tutorials/homework_template).
+This avoids the hassle of managing your local installation and uses the same Google Colab UI as all the examples.

 ### Does it matter which language I learn?